The now derelict Buzludzha Monument in central Bulgaria. Matt Munro/Lonely Planet

 Saily provides a hassle-free solution to travel data — just choose your data plan and prepare for your trip.
 When you get to your destination, you can go online right away.

-The train and bus systems in Bulgaria are well-maintained, although finding updated information online, especially in English, can be challenging.
-The national railway company – BDZ, has an English website.
-For intercity buses, one of the biggest bus providers – Union Ivkoni, is the best bet for online ticket sales.
+The train and bus systems in Bulgaria are well maintained, although finding updated information online, especially in English, can be challenging.
+(BDZ, the national railway company, does offer an English-language website.)
+For intercity buses, Union Ivkoni, one of the biggest bus providers, is your best bet for online ticket sales.

-Big cities like Sofia, Varna, Burgas, and Plovdiv have good public transport with Google Maps often being a reliable source.
-Sofia's metro is convenient, and you can pay for a single trip with a bank card, including buses and trams.
+Big cities like Sofia, Varna, Burgas and Plovdiv have good public transport, with Google Maps usually a reliable guide.
+Sofia’s metro is convenient, and you can pay for a single trip with a bank card, which includes transfers to buses and trams.
 Public transport in other cities is fairly straightforward, too.
-I also found friendly locals who gladly helped negotiate the bus system.
+Locals will generally be willing to help you navigate the transport system.

 Top things to do in Bulgaria

-Plovdiv is another absolute must-visit for first-timers in Bulgaria.
-The charming streets of its Old Town take you on a walk back in time.
+Plovdiv is another absolute must-visit for first-timers to Bulgaria.
+As you walk the charming streets of its Old Town, you’ll feel like you’ve stepped back in time.
 Grab a coffee or an artisan souvenir in the creative district of Kapana for a perfect local experience.
-End the day with a panoramic sunset view from one of the hills – like Nebet Tepe.
+End the day with a panoramic sunset view from one of the hills; we love Nebet Tepe.

-If you’re feeling adventurous, put on your hiking shoes and head for a day trip to Musala Peak in Rila Mountains, or Vihren Peak in Pirin Mountains – some of the most beautiful hikes in the country.
-Rila Monastery – a UNESCO World Heritage site – is a visual and architectural masterpiece that attracts many visitors, for a good reason
+If you’re feeling adventurous, put on your hiking shoes and head for a day trip to Musala Peak in the Rila Mountains, or Vihren Peak in the Pirin Mountains – some of the most beautiful hikes in the country.
+Rila Monastery, a UNESCO World Heritage site, is a visual and architectural masterpiece that attracts many visitors – for good reason.

 And for a truly unique experience, head to the heart of Bulgaria to witness the UFO-like Buzludzha Monument.
-A former Communist headquarters, this abandoned, but stunning architectural heritage, impresses with its grandiosity.
-It’s a subject of ongoing revival projects that has met a lot of resistance from local authorities.
+A former Communist headquarters, this abandoned yet stunning piece of architecture impresses with its grandiosity.
+While there have been many ideas for reviving the complex, resistance from local authorities has kept the building empty – only adding to its strange appeal.

 My favorite thing to do in Bulgaria

 I absolutely love the mountains, and one of my favorite traditions in Bulgaria is July Morning.
-It started in the 1980s and it involves staying up the night before and catching the sunrise in the morning of 1st of July, usually from the seaside.
-Kamen Bryag is the original spot but the movement has spread all over Bulgaria.
+This tradition started in the 1980s and it involves staying up the night before to catch the sunrise in the early hours of July 1, usually from the seaside.
+Kamen Bryag on the Black Sea is the original spot, but the tradition has today spread all over Bulgaria.

-Living close to the mountains in the town of Bansko, I celebrate July Morning by hiking to Vihren Peak in the Pirin Mountains.
-We start the hike at 2am and reach the peak around 5am or 6am.
-You'll find many other July Morning enthusiasts making their way up as well.
+Living close to the mountains in Bansko, I celebrate July Morning by hiking to Vihren Peak in the Pirin Mountains.
+We start the hike at 2am and reach the peak around 5am or 6am, together with other July Morning enthusiasts making their way up.
 The atmosphere at the peak when the sun rises above the mountains and clouds is absolutely amazing – and the views are breathtaking.

 How much money do I need for Bulgaria?

 Bulgaria is still one of the most affordable destinations in Europe, offering great value for your money.
-While popular tourist spots like beach towns in summer and ski resorts in winter can have higher prices, in general the country is very budget-friendly.
-The Bulgarian lev trades at a fixed exchange rate with the euro: €1 gets you 1.95 Lev.
+While beach towns in summer and ski resorts in winter can command higher prices, in general the country is very budget-friendly.
+The Bulgarian lev trades at a fixed exchange rate with the euro: €1 gets you 1.95 lev.
+And the country will be adopting the euro as of January 2026, which will make transactions that much more straightforward.

 Can you pay by card in Bulgaria?